maxmilton/esbuild-minify-templates/README.md

 If you run into a situation where you don't want a certain template literal string to be minified, you can add a `/* minify-templates-ignore */` block comment on the line directly before it.
 This is especially useful for using template literals with the `RegExp` constructor or otherwise in situations where whitespace is meaningful.

-> Note: This will only work with the esbuild `minify` option set to `false` because esbuild automatically removes the comments before we can read them.
-It's a known issue and we're exploring options for making this work with minify.
+> Note: This will only work with the [esbuild `minify` option](https://esbuild.github.io/api/#minify) set to `false` because otherwise esbuild removes the comments before we can read them.
+The recommended solution is to pass the output into another minification tool like [terser](https://github.com/terser/terser) which has the added benfit of generating a [1–2% smaller output](https://github.com/privatenumber/minification-benchmarks#-results) than esbuild's minification (but is much slower).

 `ignore-examples.js`: